-Bifurcation - With respect to a public housing lease, means to divide a lease as a matter of law such that certain members of the lease who engage in criminal acts of domestic violence, sexual violence, dating violence or stalking can be evicted or removed from the lease while the remaining family members’ lease and occupancy rights are allowed to remain intact.
+Bifurcation – With respect to a public housing lease, means to divide a lease as a matter of law such that certain members of the lease who engage in criminal acts of domestic violence, sexual violence, dating violence or stalking can be evicted or removed from the lease while the remaining family members’ lease and occupancy rights are allowed to remain intact.

-Care attendant/Caregiver - A person that regularly visits the unit of a CHA resident to provide supportive or medical services.
+Care Attendant/Caregiver – A person that regularly visits the unit of a CHA resident to provide supportive or medical services.
 Care attendants are not live-in aides, since they have their own place of residence (and if requested by CHA must demonstrate separate residence) and do not live in the public housing unit.
 Care attendants have no rights of tenancy.

-Citizen - A citizen (by birth or naturalization) or national of the United States; 24 CFR § 5.504.
+Citizen – A citizen (by birth or naturalization) or national of the United States; 24 CFR § 5.504.